Blakersfield/robot-agent-app/README.md

    - Password must be alphanumeric
    - This password will be used to access settings and encrypt sensitive data

-2. Configure LLM Provider
+2. Configure LLM Provider in the settings menu
    - Choose between Ollama (local) or OpenAI
-   - Configure the selected provider's settings
+   - Ollama default settings are matched to the default configuration of running ```bash ollama serve ``` locally

 ## Application Features

 ### Chat Interface

 The main chat interface allows you to:
+- Interact with the selected LLM to ensure operation
 - Send messages to the LLM
 - View conversation history
 - Create new chat sessions